digital-asset/daml/docs/source/app-dev/authorization.rst

    access tokens whose format is equal to the above except for the custom claims to be present at the same level as ``exp`` in the token above, instead of being nested below ``"https://daml.com/ledger-api"``.

+.. note:: If you are transitioning from custom Daml claim access tokens to user access tokens, you can use the former on a ledger that support the latter.
+In that case, the ``applicationId`` field is required and will be interpreted as the user ID.
+This is supposed to be used only as part of a transition and you should strive to move completely to using user access tokens as early as possible.